bucketeer-io/node-server-sdk/README.md

 export NPM_TOKEN=<YOUR_NPM_TOKEN>
 make publish
 ```

+### Write tests
+- Write tests in the `src/__tests__` directory.
+The test files should following snake_case naming convention.
+Its differ from the library code which uses camelCase.
+- Use `ava` as the test runner.
+You can find the configuration in the [ava.config.mjs](./ava.config.mjs) file.
+- Run all tests using `make test` command.
+- Run single test using `make test-single <path-to-test-file>` command.

 **Note:** The publishing process is automated using [GitHub Actions](https://github.com/bucketeer-io/node-server-sdk/blob/master/.github/workflows/release.yml)https://github.com/bucketeer-io/node-server-sdk/blob/master/.github/workflows/release.yml to publish it when the released tag is created.